passcod/zarc/README.md

 This will print the signature for this data, and you can use that to prove authorship or provenance, or to hook into another PKI scheme.

+### Universal paths

+Paths are stored split into components, not as literal strings.
+On Windows a path looks like `crates\\cli\\src\\pack.rs` and on Unix a path looks like `crates/cli/src/pack.rs`.
+Instead of performing path translation, Zarc stores them as an array of components: `["crates", "cli", "src", "pack.rs"]`, so they get interpreted precisely and exactly the same on all platforms.
+Of course, some paths aren't Unicode, and Zarc recognises that and stores non-UTF-8 components marked as bytestringsinstead of text.

 ### User metadata

 Zarc already stores file attributes and extended attributes, and even stores directory and link metadata.